Brian Jeffriess: Career

 Jeffriess has been the industry spokesperson for tuna aquaculture in South Australia since it began in 1993.
 In 2001, he spoke of the Japanese desire to "supply the Japanese consumer at a reasonable price with high-quality sashimi."
 Japan's Overseas Fishery Cooperation Foundation sent two operatives to Port Lincoln to help establish the industry.
 Since that time, the industry has captured young fish in the wild and transferred them to pens in Boston Bay and Spencer Gulf, where they are fattened up for market.
 They are then harvested, chilled and exported to Japan by plane.
 The same year, Jefferiess expressed concern that his town of Port Lincoln would suffer if the industry collapsed, saying, "I find this scary.
 I wake up every morning and think 'How do you sustain this?"'

 Jeffriess is a former chairman of the National Fishing Industry Council and Australian Seafood Industry Council and represents the tuna industry in the Spencer Gulf Ecosystem and Development Initiative, which was initiated by the Environment Institute at the University of Adelaide.
 Jeffriess has served on a variety of high-level committees, including the Australian Fisheries Management Authority (2001-2008), many fishery commissions, the FRDC Board, various subprograms and import/export committees.
 He has extensive fisheries and aquaculture experience spanning across industries from Australia's cold temperate ocean to the tropical north.

 Jefferiess has an economics degree and professional experience in business management and as a chief political advisor.

 Politics

 Jeffriess has expressed his opinions to the media on a range of marine matters relevant to the southern bluefin tuna industry, the aquaculture sector, and fisheries management.

 Tuna fishing

-As of 2015, Jeffriess believes that the southern blue fin tuna stocks are being adequately managed, and welcomed increases to the Australian catch quota in 2014 and 2015 seasons.
+As of 2015, Jeffriess believes that the southern bluefin tuna stocks are being adequately managed, and welcomed increases to the Australian catch quota in 2014 and 2015 seasons.
 He has acknowledged that concerns expressed by others regarding the viability of the stock circa 2010 were valid.